samilenl/blog-api/README.md

 ## Error Handling

 The API handles errors gracefully and returns appropriate error responses with status codes and error messages.
-It includes error middleware to centralize error handling and provide consistent error responses.

 ## Validation